wwwted/ndb-cluster-workshop/README.md

 In this workshop, you will learn about MySQL Cluster.
 This workshop is a blend of presentation and hands-on work.
 The presentations can be found in [docs](./docs) folder and hands on work in [labs](./labs) folder.
-Feel free to star this page for future testing.
+Feel free to bookmark (star) this page for future testing.

 To fully benefit (not mandatory) from hands-on work in this workshop its important that you have some prior experience with databases and are comfterble working in a Linux/Unix environment.
 Prework to attend hands-on work is described [here](/labs/prework.md).